dcoulomb/Structured_Data_Project_M2/README.md

 To do that, the authors shared with us their work and we used a lot of what they did:

-Here is the github repository in reference: https://github.com/hongyusu/Molecular_Classification
+Here is the GitHub repository in reference: https://github.com/hongyusu/Molecular_Classification

 The folder /references contains:
 - the original matlab code they shared with us